eduardosteps/realtime_data_streaming/README.md

 # Real-Time Streaming Data Pipeline

 ## Overview
-This project implements a real-time streaming data pipeline using Apache Airflow, RabbitMQ, and MongoDB within a Dockerized environment.
+This project was developed by Eduardo Passos, and it implements a real-time streaming data pipeline using Apache Airflow, RabbitMQ, and MongoDB within a Dockerized environment.
 It's designed to fetch data from an external API, process it, and store it for further analysis or real-time applications.

 ## Architecture